fossasia/wp-tweet-feed-plugin/readme.txt

 == Installation ==

-1. Verify that you have PHP5, whoch is required for this plugin.
+1. Verify that you have PHP5, which is required for this plugin.
 1. Upload the whole `twitter-widget-pro` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress